19 Types of Insects in New York

 You can easily distinguish a honeybee’s head and abdomen from its thin, bullet-shaped body.
 In addition, the set of front and back wings is visible.

-Their bodies have black stripes and can be various shades of amber or orange.
+Their bodies have black stripes and can be shades of amber or orange.
 Unlike bumblebees, honeybees tuck their legs in when they are flying.

 Honeybees aren’t aggressive and will only sting if provoked.
 You will always find these insects collecting pollen or nectar from flowers, which they use to make honey that people can consume.